Skip to navigation Skip to content

 Where the assessable assets exceed the assets threshold for the basic Age Pension (including associated supplements) the care recipient may still qualify if

-• some or all of the care recipient's assets are deemed assets that cannot be sold or borrowed against, and
+• some or all the care recipient's assets are deemed assets that cannot be sold or borrowed against, and

 • this results in the total assessable asset value falling below the Age Pension threshold